 Things to Consider When Buying a Pop Filter

-- Most manufacturers offer nylon pop filters that use nylon mesh other fabric materials, usually because they are cheaper and more importantly they get the job done.
-Others utilize woven or perforated metal, of which some claim to provide improved clarity and transparency, specifically in the upper frequencies due to the slghtly wider holes.
+Most manufacturers offer nylon pop filters that use nylon mesh and other fabric materials, usually because they are cheaper and, more importantly, they get the job done.
+Others utilize woven or perforated metal, some of which claim to provide improved clarity and transparency, specifically in the upper frequencies due to the slightly wider holes.

-- The length, flexibility, and stability of the filter's gooseneck plays a very important role in positioning the filter.
+The length, flexibility, and stability of the filter’s gooseneck play a very important role in positioning the filter.

-No one wants a filter that droops and requires constant adjustments, and you also don't want a neck that requires too much effort to bend into position.
-The best pop filter will have good quality goosenecks, with good balance of stability and flexibility.
+No one wants a filter that droops and requires constant adjustments, and you also don’t want a neck that requires too much effort to bend into position.
+The best pop filter will have good quality goosenecks with a good balance of stability and flexibility.

 Some USB mics might not have the mass to counterbalance the weight of the pop filter.
 In this case, choose a smaller pop filter with an adjustable clamp.

-Depending on the positioning of the mic, pop filter can also help alleviate proximity effect issues.
+Depending on the positioning of the mic, a pop filter can also help alleviate proximity effect issues.

-- I sometimes use pop filters when miking bass amps for slap bass players.
-This playing style usually has really fast speaker movements, and I usually use dynamic mics, but when using a condenser I like using a pop filter as a means to smooth out the sudden rush of air (transients) from the speaker.
+I sometimes use pop filters when miking bass amps for slap bass players.
+This playing style usually has really fast speaker movements, and I usually use dynamic mics, but when using a condenser, I like using a pop filter to smooth out the sudden rush of air (transients) from the speaker.

 Aside from singing vocals, microphone pop filters are also useful for voice actors and human speech.
-The Nady MPF 6 is quite good in getting these types of jobs done.
+The Nady MPF 6 is quite good at getting these types of jobs done.

 -